eventql/eventql/doc/api/http/sql/sql.md

 Perform a query against the EventQL database.
 The query string to execute can contain multiple queries that should each end with a semicolon.

-EventQL provides different formats in which the result can be returned. if you want to stream constant  updates about the status of the query please use "json_sse"
+EventQL provides different formats in which the result can be returned.
+If you whish to stream constant updates about the status of the query, please use "json_sse" as format.

-  json_sse provides constant updates ...

-When using "json_sse",

-Updates about the status of the query execution will be send

 ###Resource Information
 <table class='http_api'>